 Role of the Fishery Visualization

-Visualization can play an important role for decision support in fisheries information systems.
+Visualization can play an important role in decision support in fisheries information systems.
 It can give a person who is working with fishery information more insights about data.
-As in other domains, it can save time for making correct decisions about the fishing company's business logic as in the work called “On the Role of Visualization in Fisheries Management” by Polina Levontin and others [2], because it is easier to see trends and outliers while using charts and interactive diagrams rather than just looking through a spreadsheet, sometimes located even in multiple files.
+As in other domains, it can save time for making correct decisions about the fishing company's business logic as in the work called “On the Role of Visualization in Fisheries Management” by Polina Levontin and others [2], because it is easier to see trends and outliers while using charts and interactive diagrams rather than just looking through a spreadsheet, sometimes located even across multiple files.